 The first time the potential sperm donor visits the sperm bank, they provide a sample.
 We run tests to determine sperm quality and the ability of the sperm cells to survive freezing and thawing.

 Our donor coordinators look into diseases that have affected the sperm donor's family going back three generations.
 The purpose of this examination is to ensure that there's no history of serious hereditary diseases.
 This background forms the basis for approval of the sperm donor by our Medical Director, who is a clinical geneticist.

 The sperm donor receives counselling about what it means to be a donor with us.
-This includes open vs. non-contact donor status.
+This includes ID release vs. No ID release donor status.

 Another sperm sample is examined.
 The sperm quality and the ability of the cells to survive freezing and thawing are tested once again.